 Due to its unique approach, the current study offers significant theoretical and methodological contributions for researchers.
 The article applies Vroom's expectancy theory^[2] to the Tunisian context, focusing on ABCD Bank, a banking institution located in Tunisia.
 The study identified the motivational sources of employees, including the impact of intrinsic and extrinsic factors on their overall motivations.
 The results show significant positive influence of expectancy, extrinsic instrumentality, and extrinsic valence on employee overall motivation.
 However, intrinsic instrumentality and intrinsic valence did not significantly influence the motivation of ABCD Bank employees.
 However, extrinsic aspect of motivation could stimulate intrinsic aspect; hence, increases overall level of motivation.
-We can conclude that the motivation of ABCD Bank employees' overall motivation.
+We can conclude that the motivation of ABCD Bank employees is more controlled than autonomous.
+Hence, both scholars and managers should understand these extrinsic factors to achieve employees' overall motivation.
 From a methodological perspective, while Vroom's expectancy theory^[2] model has been explored in various international contexts, this study is the first to apply it to the Tunisian banking sector.
 We believe our methodological contributions will pave the way for further research in other contexts.